steinnhauser/steinnhauser.github.io/_posts/2019-07-29-lithosphere-simulation.md

 mathjax: "true"
 ---
 ## Introduction
-The heat equation was implemented numerically to simulate heat diffusion in the lithosphere.
+The heat equation was implemented numerically to simulate heat diffusion.
+This was used to simulate a two-dimensional lithosphere with radioactive enrichment and decay.

 ## Theory
-The general dimensionless relation for 3D heat diffusion is
+The general dimensionless relation for heat diffusion is

 $$\nabla ^2 u = \frac{\partial u}{\partial t}$$,